fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 {::options parse_block_html="true" /}
 <div>

-* Understand the changing notion of diet and the constantly shifting relationship between diet and health in Western medicine.
+* Understand the changing notion of diet and the constantly shifting relationship between diet and health in American medicine.

 * Appreciate how attitudes about diet are not based on "objective" medical knowledge, but on a complex constellation of social, political, and cultural values.

-* Develop sensitivity to how different social and cultural populations approach food and health in vastly different terms.
+* Develop sensitivity to how different social and cultural populations approach food and health in vastly different terms, and how this might inform food, diet, and health policy decisions.

-* Sharpen critical thinking skills by evaluating contemporary medical writing (newspaper and magazine articles) about dietary advice while exposing its assumptions and putting it in historical perspective.
+* Sharpen critical thinking skills by evaluating contemporary medical writing dietary advice while exposing its assumptions and putting it in historical perspective.

 </div>